hapax/hapax.github.io/assets/minimal-networks.md

 Although the exact positions are hard to compute in general, we will learn some simple facts about the *topology* and connectivity structure of minimal networks.

+## 2. Equilateral triangle <a id="sec-2" name="sec-2"></a>

+Our first and perhaps most important case is when the towns lie at the corners of an equilateral triangle.

 #### References